 Around the inlay, converters form a sturdy RFID label.

 Using a converter machine, the final form of the label takes shape.
 The inlay is encased in substrates made of different polymers for specific applications.
 Some RFID labels must withstand high temperatures, some must be resistant to abrasion, some must be water proof and so forth.
 Some must have color and holographics combining eye candy and functionality for pleasurable events like concerts.
-The label, too, might be embed with a strong adhesive on the reverse of the tag to adhere to a customer’s assets.
+The label, too, might be embedded with a strong adhesive on the reverse of the tag to adhere to a customer’s assets.

 Often, these adhesives have tamper-evident properties.
 For two tracking technologies, an additional plus on some labels is the ability to add customer programming that can be matched to printed barcode information.